Dr. Randy Lee Cutler, associate professor, Emily Carr University of Art + Design

 Dr. Timothy Meyer, Chief Operating Officer, Fermi National Accelerator Laboratory (Fermilab)

 Timothy Meyer is Fermilab’s chief operating officer.
-He came to the laboratory in 2014 after seven years as head of strategic planning and communication at TRIUMF, Canada’s national laboratory for particle and nuclear physics.
+He came to the laboratory in 2014 after seven years as head of strategic planning and communication at TRIUMF, Canada’s particle accelerator centre.
 Prior to his time there, Meyer served as an expert in science and public policy at the U.S. National Academies in Washington, D.C., as a senior program officer at the Board on Physics and Astronomy.
 He earned his Ph.D. in experimental particle physics from Stanford University. www.fnal.gov/pub/about/timothy-meyer.html